Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

 What Happened During the Year 1988?

-Here is a summary of the news and history events that took place in 1988:
+Here is a summary of the top news stories and history events that happened in 1988:

 - Vice-President George H. W. Bush was elected U.S. president by defeating Michael Dukakis.
 Bush received 48,886,597 popular votes, won 426 electoral votes, and carried 40 states.
 On the other hand, Dukakis received 41,809,074 popular votes, won 111 electoral votes, and carried 10 states plus DC.

 - The Supreme Court ruled that trash placed at the curbside is unprotected by the Fourth Amendment.

 - In 1988, New York City’s Rockefeller Center became a national landmark, Doppler radar was invented, and pubs in the UK were allowed to stay open for 12 hours a day—except on Sundays.

 - Margaret Thatcher became the longest-serving British prime minister of the 20th century.